rocketproplab/Guides/styleGuides/rpl_c_style_guide.md

 Organization, Whitespace, and Indentation
 -----------------------------------------

-*   Nested blocks of code should be indented by four spaces per level of nesting
+*   Nested blocks of code should be indented by two spaces per level of nesting
     +   This means that your header, preprocessor directives, and outer functions should be left-justified, and each block of code inside